*Last updated December 4, 2025

 • Number of CoHPs reached in 2023: 10

-• HPs I camped on in 2023, but did not summit: 1 (Mt.
-Theilson during my PCT section hike)
+• HPs I camped on, but did not fully summit: 1 (Mt.
+Thielson during my 2023 PCT section hike)

 • Why summer is the best season to visit Oregon CoHPs: all the wildflowers